deependhulla/brightsmartbt3-htmly/README.md

  -  Change the `views.root` using `http://www.example.com/admin/config` to `themes/brightsmartbt3`

-## Load Bootswatch css themes ,
+## Load Bootswatch css themes

-you can elect any one from below option if none  is used it would  load flaty.
+You can use any one from below option if none  is used it would  load flatly.
 ```
 brightsmart.bootswatch = "cerulean"
 brightsmart.bootswatch = "cosmo"